xanthospap/iers2010/src/iau/readme.md

 [^1]: TIO was labelled TEO before IAU 2006 Resolution B2, which harmonized “intermediate” in the names of the pole and the origin (i.e. celestial and terrestrial intermediate origins, CIO and TIO instead of CEO and TEO, respectively).

-# Coordinates of CIP in the GCRS

-The coordinates of the CIP in the GCRS (i.e. $(X,Y)$), are computed as developments as function of time (as described in [IERS Conventions 2010](#IERS2010) (Section 5.5.4)).
-The developments are valid at the microarcsecond level, based on the IAU 2006 precession and IAU 2000A nutation.

-Differences between this implementation and SOFA (see function `iauXy06`), are smaller than $1e-9 [arcsec]$.
-For testing, see [xy06a.cpp](../blob/cleanup/test/sofa/xy06a.cpp).

-VLBI observations have shown that there are deﬁciencies in the IAU 2006/2000A precession-nutation model of the order of $0.2 mas$, mainly due to the fact that the free core nutation (FCN) is not part of the model.
-The IERS publishes observed estimates of the corrections to the IAU precession-nutation model (w.r.t the conventional celestial pole position deﬁned by the models), named "celestial pole oﬀsets".
-Such time-dependent oﬀsets from the direction of the pole of the GCRS must be provided as corrections $\delta X$ and $\delta Y$ to the $X$ and $Y$ coordinates.
-Using these oﬀsets, the corrected celestial position of the CIP is given by:
-$X = X(IAU 2006/2000) + \delta X$ and $Y = Y(IAU 2006/2000) + \delta Y$.

 # CIO Locator $s$